 HEATING THE MIDWEST WRAPS UP ANOTHER SUCCESSFUL ANNUAL CONFERENCE AND EXPO!

 More than 80 people and 14 exhibitors participated in the 2016 Heating the Midwest (HTM) Conference & Expo held October 11-13, 2016 at the Island Resort & Casino in Escanaba, Michigan.
+Not only is it the perfect location for a conference, but it is also the best place to enjoy any downtime that attendees can have afterward, like making the most of the casino.
+Of course, you can always improve your skills online first, so reading these top 3 tips for your first-time gambling online can help to ensure that your skills are up to scratch when it comes to playing for real.
+However, such enjoyment can only come after the most important matter of the weekend has been completed, and that’s the 2016 Heating the Midwest (HTM) Conference & Expo.
 This year’s theme was “Adopting Renewable Biomass Heat: Investing in Tomorrow’s Sustainable Communities.”
 During the event, experts and advocates came together to share ideas about biomass for thermal heating (and cooling).

 The event kicked off with an informative pre-conference tour of local biomass installations and businesses, followed by a full day-and-a-half of presentations, dialogue, networking and exhibiting.
 Although smaller than past HTM Conference & Expos, the program content generated thoughtful consideration and delivered valuable information to the attendees.
 HTM will post the conference presentations soon at HeatingtheMidwest.org, as well as related media coverage.